 Losing someone close to you can be an extremely traumatizing experience.
 The nature of this grief can vary depending on what kind of relationship you may have shared with the deceased.
 However, the emotional turmoil can still be experienced in varying intensities for varying time periods.

-Why cremation is preferred more than ever
+Cremation is preferred more than ever

 What happens in a cremation process

-The entire process can last anywhere between one hour to five hours, depending on a host of factors such as body weight, type of casket and cremation equipment functions.
-Following the cremation, the cremated remains are removed from the chamber, given time to cool and then processed down into a fine, even form into the “ash” that we identify with.
+The entire process can take anywhere between one hour to five hours, depending on a host of factors such as body weight, type of casket and cremation equipment functions.
+Following the cremation, the cremated remains are removed from the chamber, and given time to cool.
+Once cooled, the remains are processed into a fine, even form into the “ash” that we identify with.
 After the process is completed, family members are presented with ashes in the urn of their choice.

 Reasons why family members choose to witness a cremation